Average Customer Review:

 Bagless vacuums are becoming increasingly popular as their technology improves.
 The big advantage is that they eliminate the hassle of buying and replacing bags, which is better both for the environment and your wallet.
 Today's bagless vacuums have improved filtration systems to trap allergens and dust, keeping those tiny particles from flying around the room or resettling on the room's furnishings.
 They're also easier and neater to empty than they used to be.
 However, if you prefer the additional filtration of a bagging vacuum, see our discussion of the best bagged vacuums elsewhere in this report.
 Don't like to vacuum?
-See our recommendations for robotic vacuums and sit back and let them do the dirty work.
+See our recommendations for robotic vacuums in its own report.

-The NV501 is also highly versatile.
-It can be converted into a canister vacuum using the Shark's "Lift-Away" process to simply detach the main vacuum unit and power head from the upright's framework, which makes it a breeze to clean in tough spots like stairs and under beds.
-The NV501 has an 11.5-inch cleaning path, a bit narrow compared to some upright vacuum cleaners, and some say they wish it were wider; however, its extreme maneuverability and good array of included accessories make that a non-issue, most say.
-In fact, many owners note that it fits into spaces where larger, bulkier vacuums don't, like between and behind furnishings.
-Quite a few also comment that it's so easy to push that it doesn't feel like a chore to take those extra passes that its narrow width makes necessary.
-The power head is equipped with LED headlights, but most say they're too dim to provide much illumination.
-It weighs just under 16 pounds, which is considered lightweight compared to many other full-sized, upright vacuums.
+One of the best features of the Navigator NV352 is its versatility.
+It can be converted into a canister vacuum using the Shark's "Lift-Away" process to simply detach the main vacuum unit and power head from the upright's framework.
+That makes it easier to clean in tough spots like up a staircase or under beds.
+The NV552 has an 11.5-inch cleaning path.
+That's a bit narrow compared to some upright vacuum cleaners, and some say they wish it were wider.
+However, its extreme maneuverability and good array of included accessories make that a non-issue, most say.
+In fact, at Wirecutter, testers put that in a positive light, saying it makes the vacuum even more maneuverable between furniture and chair legs.
+Quite a few owners also comment that it's so easy to push that it doesn't feel like a chore to take the extra passes that its narrow width makes necessary.
+It weighs just 12.5 pounds, quite light compared to many other full-sized, upright vacuums.

-Allergy sufferers and pet owners are the biggest fans of the Shark Rotator Professional Lift-Away In addition to the power brush that whisks pet hair off furniture, it features a sealed, HEPA filter to trap allergens.
-Owners say they see very few emissions from this vacuum -- and it earns an Excellent in professional tests in that category -- something they say helps keep their air cleaner.
+Allergy sufferers and pet owners are the biggest fans of the Shark Navigator.
+In addition to the pet power brush, it features a sealed, HEPA filter to trap allergens.
+Owners say they see very few emissions from this vacuum -- and it earns an Excellent in that category from Consumer Reports -- something they say helps keep their air cleaner.
 Many say they see a noticeable improvement in deeper cleaning of carpets than previous vacuums they have owned.

-Unlike the 30-foot cords on the Shark and Dyson, the WindTunnel has a shorter 27-foot cord that is retractable, but some owners say the retraction mechanism stops functioning after just a few uses.
+The cord on the WindTunnel is 27-feet long, but it's also retractable, a feature that's popular with owners, although some say the retraction mechanism stops functioning after just a few uses.
 The dirt cup is reported to be on the small side, owners say, and pet fur tends to accumulate and get stuck in the bottom of the cup, requiring manual cleaning or using your fingers to remove the packed-in fur.